 Mark was a tireless educator and a life-long learner.
 At LVHHN, he was the Associate Dean for Education, and he coordinated resident activities between Penn State and LVH.
 He was also instrumental in establishing a medical student program between the University of Indiana Medical School and the Moi University in Kenya.
 He hosted many Kenyan medical students who studied at Lehigh Valley Hospital.
 In part, as a result of his own clinical experiences in Kenya, Mark routinely donated clinical time at an AIDS clinic in Allentown.

 One of Mark’s most notable achievements was the creation of a totally new masters’ program at the Penn State College of Medicine to train physicians to become successful clinical investigators.
 Mark was the architect of this program which went from his creative concept in mid-1997 to enrolling it’s first class of physician students in July 1999.
 The program has routinely graduated four to six physician scientists each year since 2001 and has become an integral part of several new Penn State initiatives designed to expand Penn State’s clinical research enterprise.

-In general one award per year of up to $3000 will be made.
+In general, one award per year of up to $3,000 will be made.
 Applications are sought in the spring of the year and the awardee is announced in April.
-It is expected that the program activity will occur within six months of receipt of the award and that the awardee will make his / her presentation at the Penn State Hershey Medical Center within six months of completion of the funded program.
+It is expected that the program activity will occur within six months of receipt of the award and that the awardee will make their presentation at Penn State Health Milton S. Hershey Medical Center within six months of completion of the funded program.

 - This award is used to support primarily junior faculty, fellows, medical students, residents or graduate students located at Penn State Health Milton S. Hershey Medical Center.